-Amy has a bachelor’s degree in History (Phi Beta Kappa) from Stanford University and an MBA from the Haas School of Business at UC Berkeley, where she served as co-chair for the Global Social Venture Competition and was a co-founder of the Berkeley Energy and Resources Collaborative.
+Amy has a bachelor’s degree in history (Phi Beta Kappa) from Stanford University and an MBA from the Haas School of Business at the University of California, Berkeley.

 Amy’s favorite book on the environment is Bill McKibben’s The End of Nature.